pinojs/pino-syslog/Readme.md

 ## Configuration

-*pino-syslog* supports configuration via a JSON file and/or using option flags; the JSON configuration takes precedence over CLI flags.
+*pino-syslog* supports configuration using option flags and/or via a JSON file.
+The option flags take precedence over the JSON configuration.
 The default options are:

 ```json
 {